Ghanaians in the United Kingdom

-The 2011 census recorded 95,666 people born in Ghana living in the UK, up from 56,112 in 2001.
-The most recent estimate by the Office for National Statistics in 2019 estimated that the Ghanaian-born population accounted for 114,000 residents of the UK.
-None of these figures account for British-born individuals of Ghanaian descent.
+The 2021–2022 United Kingdom censuses recorded 135,854 people born in Ghana living in the UK, up from 95,666 in 2011.

 History

 Early

-Although modern Ghana gained independence from the United Kingdom in 1957 and was the first African country to do so, small numbers of people from that region have been arriving and living in Britain since at least the mid-sixteenth century.
+Although modern Ghana gained independence from the United Kingdom in 1957 and was the first African country to do so, small numbers of people from that region have been arriving and living in Britain since at least the mid-16th century.
 At that time, there were many Africans living and working in London, some of whom were based at the royal court.
 Even Shakespeare, it is rumoured, sought the company of an African lady, Lucy Morgan.

 In 1555, John Lok, a London merchant and Alderman, brought five Africans from the town of Shama, in what is present-day Ghana, to London to be trained as interpreters in order to assist England's trade with the western coast of Africa.
 From that time onwards, economic links were established between West Africa and England.
 The English were most concerned with acquiring gold from the region that came to be known as the Gold Coast.
 Pepper and other spices were also much in demand in Europe.

 Besides a number of West Africans arriving in Britain during the 16th–18th centuries, there were Britons who went to the Gold Coast and married Ghanaian women.
 Some Ghanaians have Scottish and English ancestry, since a number of Scots and Englishmen married in local customary ceremonies and had children who became successful, such as Gold Coast's James Bannerman and Robert William Wallace Bruce.
 Most Scottish and English settlers left the Gold Coast after it won independence.

 Modern

-By the 1980s and early-1990s, ten to twenty percent of Ghanaians were living outside Ghana, with many migrating to other countries in Africa, the Middle East, the United States and Europe from the 1970s to the 1980s due to poor economic conditions at those times in Ghana.
+By the 1980s and early-1990s, 10 to 20 per cent of Ghanaians were living outside Ghana, with many migrating to other countries in Africa, the Middle East, the United States and Europe from the 1970s to the 1980s due to poor economic conditions at those times in Ghana.

 Culture

-Film and television
+Film, television and theatre

-Ghanaian British actors such as Freema Agyeman, Cynthia Addai-Robinson, Idris Elba and Peter Mensah have successfully crossed over into the international market and primarily work in Hollywood.
+Ghanaian British actors such as Freema Agyeman, Cynthia Addai-Robinson, Idris Elba and Peter Mensah have successfully crossed over into the international market and work in Hollywood.
+Adjoa Andoh is also noted for her work in theatre, and other actors of note include Paapa Essiedu, Hugh Quarshie and Peter Mensah.

+Notable filmmakers include John Akomfrah, Amma Asante, Yaba Badoe and Kodwo Eshun.